geecko86/FloatingView/README.md

 # Revisions
 ## Update in 2.3
 - Support Android O
-    - If you are targeting Android O or higher, you must use `NotificationManager.startServiceInForeground()` instead of `Context.startService()`.
+    - If you are targeting Android O or higher, you must use `ContextCompat.startForegroundService()` instead of `Context.startService()`.
 ## Update in 2.2
 - Support for large image for FloatingView (not complete, but almost works)([#16](../../issues/16))
 - Support size specification of FloatingView([#16](../../issues/16))